 Aims of the post

 Returning to training after a period off for trainees presents unique challenges.
 Trainees are a diverse group, and many describe anxiety/ wellbeing issues and skills fade on their return.
 It is important trainees are supported to return safely and the culture amongst the NHS continues to support and promote this.
 Health Education England established the supported return to training (suppoRTT) programme to provide additional support to trainees wishing to take time out of training in 2017.
 National evaluation of this project by RSM is now in year 3.
-However, there are concerns around the quality of the returns during COVID 19 pandemic in 2021 and ongoing effects of the pandemic for returning trainees in 2022/2023
+However, there are concerns around the quality of the returns during COVID 19 pandemic in 2021 and ongoing effects of the pandemic for returning trainees in 2022/2023.

-Existing work on this is currently being undertaken by a future leadership fellow in 2021 but the work will need to be continued and developed further for the forthcoming year considering a) new courses since 2020 and b) the feedback from existing course offerings since 2017 c) the work of the Champions for supported return to training since 2020.
+Existing work on this is currently being undertaken by a future leadership fellow in 2021 but the work will need to be continued and developed further for the forthcoming year considering a) new courses since 2020 and b) the feedback from existing course offerings since 2017 c) the work of the Champions for supported return to training since 2020

 This is an exciting opportunity for a Future Leadership Fellow to commence and build on recommendations from work in 2021/2022 in a regional project within HEE Yorkshire and Humber.